realityforge/gwt-appcache/README.md

-If the compiler is using soft permutations then it is possible that multiple deferred-binding properties will be served using a single permutation, in which case the descriptor will have comma separate values in the permutations.xml for that permutation.
+If the compiler is using soft permutations then it is possible that multiple deferred-binding properties will be served using a single permutation, in which case the descriptor will have comma separated values in the permutations.xml for that permutation.

 The manifest servlet is then responsible for reading the permutations.xml and